Stolen Make-A-Wish truck returned to family - NewsBreak

 Jacob Watson had wished to restore his grandfather’s pickup after his passing in 2015.

-“When he got sick and did pass away, he mentioned he wanted Jake to have it,” Jacob’s mother said.Oklahoma lawmaker seeks multi-county grand jury investigation into Shawnee former coach
+“When he got sick and did pass away, he mentioned he wanted Jake to have it,” Jacob’s mother said.‘He’s been through so much’: Chicago Ridge teen’s Make-A-Wish gift stolen

 Someone stole the pickup truck from the parking lot at Wintrust Sports Arena in Bedford Park during a volleyball game on Sunday.